EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 • No physical branches — everything is online

-• 2.75% rate requires $2,000/month direct deposit — base rate is 1.00%
+• 2.75% savings rate requires $2,000/month direct deposit — base rate is 1.00%

 • GICs are non-redeemable — no early withdrawal after the 24-hour window

-• No joint GICs — only individual accounts
+• No joint GICs — individual accounts only

 • RRSP, FHSA, Business accounts not available in Quebec